Thursday 24 August 2017

-The Lime is a charming 2 bedroom bungalow located within Phase 3 at our Hazelwood development in West Aberdeen.
+The Yew is a spacious 5 bedroom detached home with an integral garage, located within Phase 2 at our Hazelwood development in West Aberdeen.

 Since 1988, Dandara has been at the forefront of property development providing quality homes, retail, leisure, industrial and office accommodation across the UK.

 © Copyright Dandara 2018